-There are, however, three new cases in managed isolation at the border.
+There is, however, one new case in managed isolation at the border.

-Five previously reported cases have now recovered, bringing the total number of active cases in New Zealand today to 25.
+Two previously reported cases have now recovered, bringing the total number of active cases in New Zealand today to 24.

-Our total number of confirmed cases in New Zealand since the pandemic began is 2273.
+The nation's total number of confirmed cases since the pandemic began is 2267.

 Brisbane Airport green zone breach update

-Remaining passengers who weren’t at the locations of interest at the specified times have been advised to continue monitoring their health and to call Healthline and get a test if symptoms develop.
+Remaining passengers who were not at the locations of interest at the specified times have been advised to continue monitoring their health, call Healthline and get a test if symptoms develop.

 The risk from the event continues to be assessed as low.

-Today's update was provided in a statement by the Ministry of Health.
+Today's update was provided in a press release by the Ministry of Health.